 Here comes the blog launching section.

-Now you’ll find out how simple and easy it is to install the WordPress to get along.
+Now you’ll find out how simple and easy it is to install WordPress to get along.

 There are two methods to install the WordPress CMS.
-First one is manual which is recommended from the pro-blogging standpoint because it is technically more sound than the other one.
-Second is auto-installation.
-It could work but if you want to establish a blog and serious about it, I’d recommend the manual method.
+The first one is manual which is recommended from the pro-blogging standpoint because it is technically more sound than the other one.
+The second is auto-installation.
+It could work but if you want to establish a blog and be serious about it, I’d recommend the manual method.
 But I’ll share both of these.

 Method #1: Manual WordPress Installation (Recommended)

 As of now, you’ve bought your web hosting and domain, meaning, you have Cpanel access now and your domain is in the Namecheap account to make it work.
 (In case, your domain is registered to some other domain registrar, you should make sure that you’ve properly saved the nameservers and they’ve been resolved properly.
 Sometimes they take 24 to 48 hours to propagate).

 Now, it’s time to get started.

 Go to wordpress.org to download the source.

 It will be in the zip format.
 Download it.